ayushsharma82/ESP-DASH/README.md

 <br>
 ![ESP-DASH Dashboard](https://github.com/ayushsharma82/ESP-DASH/blob/master/docs/dashboard.PNG)
 <br>
-ESP-DASH is a UI Library to create functional Dashboards for your ESP8266.
-It provides essential functions like Wifi Switcher, Rebooting, and RAM Usage.
-ESP-DASH uses ESP8266-Arduino core for proper functioning and with Dashboard page of size only 15Kb, It Loads in just 1.30 seconds to your browser!.
+ESP-DASH is a UI Library to create functional dashboards for your ESP8266.
+It provides essential functions like Wifi switcher, rebooting, and RAM usage.
+ESP-DASH uses ESP8266 arduino core for proper functioning and with dashboard page of size only 15Kb, It loads in just 1.30 seconds to your browser!.

 ESP-DASH is NOT dependent on Internet.
 All webpages are served from your ESP's SPIFFS Memory.